shanliwa1/openc910/README.md

 (1) Compile Verilator, execute following command under ./smart_run directory:
 ```
-make compile SIM=verilator
+make compile SIM=verilator DUMP=on
-(This command only need to execute once, unless you modified CPU design files, e.g RTL code)
 ```
+(This command only need to execute once, unless you modified CPU design files, e.g RTL code.
+If you want to dump vcd waveform use DUMP=on)

 (2) Build Verilator
 ```
 make buildVerilator
+```
 (This command only need to execute once, unless you modified CPU design files, e.g RTL code)
-```

 (3) Build testcase
 ```
 make buildcase CASE=hello_world
+```
 (This command build a C or assembly program, use CASE=xxx to select which program you want to build, you can use make help to see what XXX can be)
-```

 (4) Run testcase on Verilator
 ```
 make runVerilator
+```
 (This command run a application on verilator simulation CPU)

-```
+(5) Check waveform file
+After execution, there will be a `test.vcd` file under smart_run/work directory.
+You can use gtkwave to open it. if there is test.vcd file, you need to rerun make compile with DUMP=on.

 ## Notes